Lithornis: Lithornis promiscuus

 L. promiscuus has type specimen USNM 336535 and was described by Peter Houde (1988).
 It is from the Clark Quadrangle, Park County, Wyoming, USA.
 It is from the Willwood Formation, which is earliest Eocene in age.
 An egg, USNM 336570, is known for L. celetius as well.

 Lithornis vulturinus

-L. vulturinus was described as a vulture by Owen (1840) from the holotype fossil 955 738 - TM 024 717.
-The fossil was collected from Early Eocene London Clay deposits on the Isle of Sheppey, Kent, England by J. Hunter before 1793.
+L. vulturinus was described as having vulture-like bones by Richard Owen in 1840 from the holotype fossil 955 738 - TM 024 717.
+The fossilized bones include an almost complete sternum and parts of the coracoid, a dorsal vertebra, a left femur and tibia and rib fragments.
+They were collected from Early Eocene London Clay deposits on the Isle of Sheppey, Kent, England and held in the collections of John Hunter and a Mr Bowerbank.
+The collection date of the fossils are uncertain, but as Hunter died in 1793, it can be presumed that it is before this data.
 This fossil was destroyed by bombing in World War II.
 Numerous isolated fossil bones of Lithornis vulturinus were incorrectly described anew, such as Parvigyps praecox and Promusophaga magnifica - the supposed earliest vulture and turaco, while others were referred to existing families of neognathous birds.
 A neotype (BMNH A 5204) was erected to replace the holotype in 1988 by Houde, who for the first time diagnosed it as a paleognath based on complete three-dimensional skulls and skeletons of congeners from North America.
 An exceptionally preserved specimen was collected from Denmark and cataloged as MGUH 26770.